Arkansas Quartz: Origin and History

 These quartz-filled veins are concentrated in a 30- to 40-mile-wide, 170-mile-long zone that represents the geologic core of the Ouachita Mountains.
 Erosion eventually reduced the surface of the Ouachitas to expose many of these quartz-crystal-filled veins.

 According to historical accounts from the 1860s, settlers in the region were collectively selling over $1,000 worth of crystals each year—a substantial sum at the time.
 In the 1870s, American mineralogist Dr. A.E.
 Foote (1846-95), head of the Philadelphia-based Foote Mineral Co., which was then the nation’s largest marketer of mineral specimens, hired crews to dig rock crystal in commercial quantities.
-And during the 1920s, the first paved roads in the Ouachitas brought a wave of tourists and a huge demand for crystals.
+During the 1920s, the first paved roads in the Ouachitas brought a wave of tourists and a huge demand for crystals.

-When World War II created an urgent need for electronic-grade quartz for use in chronometers, radios, radars, bombsights, and other instruments, the U.S. War Department designated electronic-grade quartz as a strategic material.
+When World War II created an urgent need for electronic-grade quartz for use in chronometers, radios, radars, bombsights and other instruments, the U.S. War Department designated electronic-grade quartz as a strategic material.
 Brazil was then the only source of electronic-grade quartz, but when German U-boats threatened the maritime supply from Brazil, the government turned its attention to Arkansas.

 Backed by federal subsidies, miners and prospectors rushed to the Ouachitas.
 In 1943 alone, the government purchased 212,000 pounds (106 tons) of rock crystal, valued at $35,000.
 Only part of this production was electronic-grade quartz, but the remainder went to optical uses.
 Although Brazil ultimately continued to supply most electronic-grade quartz, Arkansas quartz nevertheless made an important contribution to the war effort.